 “When we started Paperform, we were both [Dean and Diony] working full time.
 I got up an hour early every day for three months to work on it.
 You don’t get anywhere if you don’t sit down and start.
 An hour is what?
 A bit of TV?
 A lie-in?
 That extra time became the Paperform MVP that changed everything.”

 One last thing—keep a sense of scale when just starting out.
 It can be tempting to shell out for all the latest fancy equipment.
 Don’t do this.
 Stick to the absolute smallest number of tools that you’ll allow you to build your digital product.

 Where you sell your digital goods depends on what they are.
-For example, if you’re coding a video game then Steam is the way to go, while selling access to a digital marketing webinar could be done as a content upgrade on your own website.
+For example, if you’re coding a video game, Steam may be the way to go, while selling access to a digital marketing webinar could be done as a content upgrade on your own website.

 Ecommerce platforms like Etsy, Amazon, Shopify and Gumroad are popular.
 Keep in mind, they take a percentage of your sales on top of any membership fees.
 This adds up over time, cutting down on your profit margins.
-On the other hand it opens you up to potential customers and helps you better manage your business, so it’s up to you to weigh up the benefits.
+On the other hand, it opens you up to potential customers and helps you better manage your business.